 Federal Government Regulated

-The Head Start /Early Head Start (EHS) Program is funded by the federal government to provide early childhood development services for children birth to 5-years old and their families.
-The program seeks to provide the highest quality services to foster each child's social, emotional, cognitive, educational, and physical development and supports families by building partnerships that help each family to attain their personal family goals.
+The Head Start/Early Head Start (EHS) Program is federally funded to provide early childhood development services for children from birth to age five and their families.
+The program aims to deliver high-quality services that foster each child's social, emotional, cognitive, educational, and physical development.
+It also supports families by building partnerships to help them achieve personal goals.

-All families must meet income eligibility criteria in order to receive services.
-It is the policy of the Head Start /Early Head Start Program not to discriminate on the basis of sex, age, religion, race or national origin, or disabled conditions.
-Religious instruction or worship is prohibited.
+All families must meet income eligibility to receive services.
+The Head Start/Early Head Start Program prohibits discrimination based on sex, age, religion, race, national origin, or disability.
+Religious instruction or worship is not permitted.

 Average Monthly Enrollment